haoji6/haoji6.github.io/_pages/about.md

 3) Cooperative energy-efficient driving for connected vehicles.

-I'm willing to discuss and collaborate with fellow researchers!
-Please feel free to reach out via email If you have interesting ideas!
+**I'm willing to discuss and collaborate with fellow researchers!
+Please feel free to reach out via email If you have interesting ideas!**

-Getting started
+News
 ======

+Feb.
+2024- Our paper on energy-oriented driving strategy for connected electric vehicles was published in Energy [Online] Feb.
+2024- Our paper on eco-routing strategy for vehicles with different powertrain types was accepted by Energy [Online] Nov.
+2023- Our paper on eco-routing for electric vehicles using deep reinforcement learning was published in Applied Energy [Online]
+Oct.
+2023- Our paper on traffic-aware ecological cruising control was published in IEEE Transactions on Transportation Electrification [Online]
+Aug.
+2023- Moved to Charlottesville to begin my PhD research journey!
+Apr.
+2023- Our paper on active front steering control considering CAN delay was published in IEEE Transactions on Transportation Electrification [Online]
+Feb.
+2023- Our paper on cooperative on-ramp merging in mixed traffic was published in IEEE Transactions on Intelligent Transportation Systems [Online]

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.